 Serving a fresh brewed pot of hot delicious blog content for your reading pleasure.

-Here is my 2nd list of 100.
-My first was my first blog post in October.
+I just read about a list of 100.
 The idea is to get all of your thoughts on the page.
 There are only two rules.
 The first is to start all entries with the number 100.
 The 2nd is to write it all out in one sitting.
 I made it only to 80 then took a break before coming back to finish and edit.

 The reason this works is that it brainstorms to get all of your thoughts on the page.
 Then the benefit is that everyone can write a list and one day you can expand on one of your ideas.
 Or maybe someone else will.
 Also it provides a nice story of where you are in your life today.